Sloth-Wizard/jwt-gen/README.md

 ```
 You will find you generated token inside a newly created `jwt.txt` file.
 To get the pem generated keys, go into the `/src/pem` folder and use the public key to decode the new `JWT`
-Typically you want to include the file as bytes in your validation script
+Typically you want to include the pem file as bytes in your `JWT` validation script